larryhenryjr/Openstreetmap-Data-Wrangling-Project/project_report.md

 # Additional Ideas

-## Contributor Statistics and Suggestion
+## Contributor Statistics and Suggestions
 The contributions of users seems incredibly skewed, possibly due to automated versus manual map editing.
 The following are some user percentage statistics:

 - Top user contribution percentage (“Andrew Matheny_import”) 56.57%